Top Swedish union launches 'mansplaining' hotline for workers

-LONDON U.S. rockers Aerosmith, together for some 45 years, will embark on a "farewell" European tour next year, the group said on Monday, kicking off the series of shows in Israel.

-STOCKHOLM One of Sweden's largest trade unions has launched a hotline for workers to complain about "mansplaining" - men explaining condescendingly to women - in a one-week initiative to highlight the problem.
+STOCKHOLM (Reuters) - One of Sweden's largest trade unions has launched a hotline for workers to complain about "mansplaining" - men explaining condescendingly to women - in a one-week initiative to highlight the problem.

 Unionen, which has some 600,000 members in the private sector, said the hotline is aimed at "recognizing and countering domination techniques like mansplaining in their workplaces".